madshuttlecock/structural-variations/README.md

 We had data of ONT sequencing for tumor and normal cells int he form of an already prepared alignment of tumor and normal reads to GRCh38 reference.
 Each read was already phased according to its primary alignment (this information was stored in the `HP` tag).

-We use Sniffles and Mikhail's own tool (part of HapDup) for determining breakpoints.
+We use Sniffles [1, 2] and Mikhail's own tool (part of HapDup [3, 4, 5]) for determining breakpoints.
 Sniffles provided a less accurate result, so we focused on the HapDup result.

 We found breakpoints with Sniffles2 (version 2.0.4) using the following commands: